On linear equations over split-octonions: Introduction

-The problem of solving polynomial equations was historically considered as one of key problems in mathematics, which influenced the creation of Algebraic Geometry and other branches of mathematics.
-Polynomial equations were considered not only over fields, but also over matrix algebras, algebras of quaternions, octonions, etc. Rodríguez-Ordó\~nez~\cite{Rodriguez-Ordonez_2007} proved that every polynomial equation over the algebra $\mathbf{A}_{\RR}$ of {\it Cayley numbers} (i.e., the {\it division algebra of real octonions}) of positive degree with the only term of the highest degree has a solution.
-An explicit algorithm for a solution of the quadratic equations $x^2 + bx +c = 0$ over $\mathbf{A}_{\RR}$ was obtained by Wag, Zhang and Zhang~\cite{Wang_Zhang_2014} together with criterions whether this equation has one, two or infinitely many solutions.
+The problem of solving polynomial equations has historically been regarded as one of the central problems in mathematics, and its study contributed to the development of Algebraic Geometry and several other mathematical disciplines.
+Polynomial equations have been investigated not only over fields, but also over matrix algebras, as well as over the algebras of quaternions, octonions, and related structures.

+Rodríguez-Ordó\~nez~\cite{Rodriguez-Ordonez_2007} proved that every polynomial equation of positive degree over the algebra $\mathbf{A}_{\RR}$ of \emph{Cayley numbers} (that is, the division algebra of real octonions) containing only a single term of highest degree has at least one solution.
+Furthermore, Wang, Zhang, and Zhang~\cite{Wang_Zhang_2014} obtained an explicit algorithm for solving quadratic equations of the form $x^2 + bx + c = 0$ over $\mathbf{A}_{\RR}$, together with criteria determining whether such an equation admits one, two, or infinitely many solutions.

-In general, an {\it octonion algebra} $\mathbf{C}$ (or a {\it Cayley algebra}) over the field $\FF$ is a non-associative alternative unital algebra of dimension $8$, endowed with non-singular quadratic multiplicative form $n: \mathbf{C} \to \FF$, which is called the {\it norm} (see Section~\ref{section_general_octonion} for more details).
-The norm $n$ is called {\it isotropic} if $n(a)=0$ for some non-zero $a\in \mathbf{C}$, otherwise the norm $n$ is {\it anisotropic}.
-In case $n$ is anisotropic, the octonion algebra $\mathbf{C}$ is a division algebra.
-In case $n$ is isotropic, there exists a unique octonion algebra $\OO_{\FF}$ over $\FF$ with isotropic norm (see Theorem 1.8.1 of~\cite{Springer_Veldkamp_book_2000}).
-This algebra is called the {\it split octonion algebra}.
-Note that if $\FF$ is algebraically closed, then any octonion algebra is isomorphic to the split octonion algebra $\OO_{\FF}$ (see Lemma~\ref{lemma_alg_closed} below).
+In general, an \emph{octonion algebra} (or \emph{Cayley algebra}) $\mathbf{C}$ over the field $\FF$ is an $8$-dimensional unital non-associative alternative algebra equipped with a nonsingular quadratic multiplicative form $\n : \mathbf{C} \to \FF$, called the \emph{norm} (see Section~\ref{section_general_octonion} for details).
+The norm $\n$ is said to be \emph{isotropic} if $\n(a)=0$ for some nonzero $a \in \mathbf{C}$, and \emph{anisotropic} otherwise.
+When $\n$ is anisotropic, the algebra $\mathbf{C}$ is a division algebra.
+If $\n$ is isotropic, then there exists a unique octonion algebra $\OO_{\FF}$ over $\FF$ with isotropic norm (see Theorem~1.8.1 of~\cite{Springer_Veldkamp_book_2000}); this algebra is referred to as the \emph{split-octonion algebra}.
+Moreover, if $\FF$ is algebraically closed, then every octonion algebra over $\FF$ is isomorphic to the split-octonion algebra $\OO_{\FF}$ (see Lemma~\ref{lemma_alg_closed} below).